yakkl/yakkl.com/hugo/content/privacy.md

 ## 10. Additional Information

-Questions regarding this Privacy Policy or Yakkl.com’s privacy practices should be directed to our Privacy Officer at info@yakkl.com
+Questions regarding this Privacy Policy or Yakkl’s privacy practices should be directed to our Privacy Officer at info@yakkl.com